Surprise! A new baby brings changes to your body, not just to your household. So what’s the real deal on your body’s transformation?

 The Reality: The weight of your uterus during pregnancy places pressure on your bladder.
 Pelvic and hip muscles also relax during pregnancy, to accommodate your baby.

 What You Should Know: The more babies you have, the higher your risk for urinary incontinence.

 How to Handle It: As with any muscle, use it to not lose it.
 Your doctor can teach you how to do Kegel exercises, which are pelvic muscle contractions to strengthen the pelvic floor.
 You don’t have to wait until delivery to start Kegels.

 The Timeline: Most people’s leakage improves within six weeks of doing Kegels.
 “In general, with time, everything will go back to where it was before having the baby,” Dr. Vine says.

 The Surprise: You May Feel Down

-The Reality: At least 10 percent of women experience postpartum depression, but just one to two percent have extreme symptoms.
+The Reality: At least 10% of women experience postpartum depression, but just one to 2% have extreme symptoms.

 What You Should Know: Mothers may cry, be sad, lethargic, anxious or irritable, Dr. Vine says.
 They also may sleep poorly and gain or lose more weight than expected.
 Those with severe symptoms may not get out of bed to do what they need to do to care for themselves and the baby.
 In rare instances, some new moms can have thoughts of suicide or harming their baby.